 Journal entry, 06/12/22

-The first full devising process in which I tested out the performance-making possibilities of the clowndance techniques I have been developing was neither with dancers nor clowns, but rather with acting-based performance students (See MAPP – The Capitalist Self-Care Club).
+The first full devising process in which I tested out the performance-making possibilities of the Clowndance techniques I have been developing was neither with dancers nor clowns, but rather with acting-based performance students at DMU.
 Working with them gave rise to some reflection about the difference between a genre and a process, and made me question which I was attempting to create or describe.

 I think initially, I was aiming to coin the term ‘Clowndance’ to describe a genre; to stake a claim for a particular corner of the physical performance landscape where dance and clown intersect.
 Increasingly though, I’m questioning the purpose and value of genre descriptions.
 This came up in my interview with with Frankie Thompson, and she poured scorn on the whole system of categorising performances by genre, particularly when those labels are externally imposed and come loaded with expectations: